Cayman Islands: Colleges and universities

 The University College of the Cayman Islands has campuses on Grand Cayman and Cayman Brac and is the only government-run university on the Cayman Islands.

 The International College of the Cayman Islands is a private college in Grand Cayman.
 The college was established in 1970 and offers associate's, bachelor's and master's degree programmes.
 Grand Cayman is also home to St. Matthew's University, which includes a medical school and a school of veterinary medicine.
 Truman Bodden Law School, a branch of the University of Liverpool, is based on Grand Cayman.

 The Cayman Islands Civil Service College, a unit of the Cayman Islands government organised under the Portfolio of the Civil Service, is in Grand Cayman.
-Co-situated with University College of the Cayman Islands, it offers both degree programs and continuing education units of various sorts.
+Co-situated with University College of the Cayman Islands, it offers both degree programmes and continuing education units of various sorts.
 The college opened in 2007 and is also used as a government research centre.

 There is a University of the West Indies Open campus in the territory.